+Tracking-by-detection is the current state-of-the-art approach for visual tracking, mainly due to the use of CNNs.
+The basic idea is to first leverage powerful deep networks for object detection to extract raw observations followed by an association step to produce object tracks.
+In this section, we will discuss the use of CNNs within the data association step.

-Tracking-by-detection has solidified its position as the primary tracking paradigm for visual tracking, especially now that convolutional neural networks (CNNs) are widely used for learning assignment costs.
-CNNs are a special class of deep neural network that can learn hierarchical features which are translation invariant and invariant to slight deformations.
-For object detection and recognition, augmenting the training set by varying orientation, scale, and color can help to further increase robustness.
-CNNs learn incredibly rich representations directly from raw images.
-Another reason why deep learning is an attractive option for multi-target tracking is because it is straightforward to take a CNN that has been pre-trained on massive datasets and re-purpose it for new tasks by only re-training a few of the layers.
-In this subsection, we will cover recent research that leverages CNN-based neural network architectures to learn deep discriminative assignment costs.
+CNNs learn features directly from raw images which are translation invariant and invariant to slight deformations, removing the need to hand-pick features which may not generalize well.
+Another reason why deep learning is an attractive option for multi-object tracking is because it is straightforward to take a CNN that has been pretrained on a massive image classification dataset and \textit{transfer} the learned features to new tasks, including estimating association costs.

-One of the first uses of deep learning in multi-target tracking is running image patches of detected objects obtained with, e.g., the DPM \cite{felzenszwalb2010object}, through a CNN to extract features.
-The CNNs are usually pre-trained on the ImageNet and PASCAL visual object classification (VOC) datasets.
+One of the first uses of deep learning in multi-object tracking was running image patches of detected objects obtained with, e.g., the DPM \cite{felzenszwalb2010object}, through a CNN to extract features.
+The CNNs were pretrained on the ImageNet and PASCAL visual object classification (VOC) datasets.
 In one instance, the features extracted from the CNN were used to train a multi-output regularized least-squares classifier \cite{kim2015multiple}.
-Here, a 4096-dimensional feature vector is first extracted from the CNN for each detection box, followed by an application of PCA to reduce the dimensionality to 256.
-The classifier is used to compute a log-likelihood cost for a track hypothesis given a set of sensor detections.
-This paper was unique in that it showed how the classic MHT algorithm, which performs MAP inference by updating sets of track hypothesis trees in real-time, compares favorably with the modern approaches described in Section \ref{section:opt} when augmented with learned assignment costs.
-In fact, at the time of publishing, this approach outperformed the second-best tracker on the 2D MOT 2015 Challenge \cite{leal2015motchallenge} by 7\% in multiple object tracking accuracy (MOTA).
+Essentially, a 4,096-dimensional feature vector is first extracted from a CNN for each detection box, followed by an application of PCA to reduce the dimensionality to 256.
+The classifier is used to compute a log-likelihood cost for a track hypothesis given a set of detections.
+This paper was unique in that it showed how the classic multiple hypothesis tracking (MHT) algorithm, which performs MAP inference by updating sets of track hypothesis trees in real-time, compares favorably with the modern approaches described in Section~\ref{sec:opt} when augmented with learned assignment costs.
+In fact, at the time of publishing, their method (referred to as MHT\_DAM) outperformed the second-best tracker on the 2DMOT15 by 7\% in multiple object tracking accuracy (MOTA).